 Updated August 17, 2018

 A few decades ago, Colombia was as unsavory as it gets.
 Now, the country is one of the hottest and safest travel spots for families, young people, and solo travelers!
 No matter what your ultimate week in Colombia looks like, you’re going to have a miraculous time.
-To that end, read on to learn about 3 hidden gems in Colombia that nobody ever talks about—but that you need to explore.
-Afterward, feel free to message us with any questions you still have about traveling to Colombia!
+Check out these 3 hidden gems in Colombia that nobody ever talks about—but that you need to explore.
+Afterward, feel free tomessage us with any questions you still have about traveling to Colombia!

 Colombia’s beach scene may be well-known for its Caribbean Coast, but you definitely need to check out its pristine Pacific shore!
 Nestled just south of Panama, the department of Choco is truly one of the country’s hidden gems because it’s one of the few places in Colombia you can’t get to by road.
 Because of this, Choco has endless immaculate beaches that remain practically uninhabited.
-To that end, it’s home to colorful coral reefs, stupendous sea turtle nests, and multitudes of humpback whales.
-As humpback whales give birth just offshore each summer, a trip to try and catch a glimpse is something you shouldn't miss on your Colombian trip!
+In Choco, you can check out:

 Hidden Gem #3: Gorgona Island

 Gorgona Island is a remote national park brimming with biodiversity